dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity-custom-storage-providers.md

 ### Context class

 Encapsulates the information to connect to your persistence mechanism and execute queries.
 Several data classes require an instance of this class, typically provided through dependency injection.
-[Example](/dotnet/api/microsoft.aspnet.identity.corecompat.identitydbcontext-1).
+[IdentityDbContext\<TUser> Class](/dotnet/api/microsoft.aspnet.identity.corecompat.identitydbcontext-1).

 ### User Storage

 Stores and retrieves user information (such as user name and password hash).
-[Example](/dotnet/api/microsoft.aspnet.identity.corecompat.userstore-1)
+[UserStore\<TUser> Class](/dotnet/api/microsoft.aspnet.identity.corecompat.userstore-1)

 ### Role Storage

 Stores and retrieves role information (such as the role name).
-[Example](/dotnet/api/microsoft.aspnetcore.identity.entityframeworkcore.rolestore-1)
+[RoleStore\<TRole> Class](/dotnet/api/microsoft.aspnetcore.identity.entityframeworkcore.rolestore-1)

 ### UserClaims Storage

 Stores and retrieves user claim information (such as the claim type and value).
-[Example](/dotnet/api/microsoft.aspnet.identity.corecompat.userstore-1)
+[UserStore\<TUser> Class](/dotnet/api/microsoft.aspnet.identity.corecompat.userstore-1)

 ### UserLogins Storage

 Stores and retrieves user login information (such as an external authentication provider).
-[Example](/dotnet/api/microsoft.aspnet.identity.corecompat.userstore-1)
+[UserStore\<TUser> Class](/dotnet/api/microsoft.aspnet.identity.corecompat.userstore-1)

 ### UserRole Storage

 Stores and retrieves which roles are assigned to which users.
-[Example](/dotnet/api/microsoft.aspnet.identity.corecompat.userstore-1)
+[UserStore\<TUser> Class](/dotnet/api/microsoft.aspnet.identity.corecompat.userstore-1)

 **TIP:** Only implement the classes you intend to use in your app.